brettin/Aurora-Inferencing/vllm-0.6.6.post2/README.md

 To build the conda environment, see the install.sh script.
 You will need to change the name of the conda environment.
 I use --prefix to name the conda environment, but using --name is fine too.
 I use --prefix so that I can control the location of the conda env.
+I highly recommend building the environment on a compute node as this has not been tested on a login node.

 ```
 ./install.sh